Polyurethane Over Latex Paint (How To Do it & Benefits)

 Apply The First Two Coats of Polyurethane

-If you use a sprayer to apply polyurethane, you must thin it as it is too thick and can clog the nozzle of the sprayer.
+If you use a sprayer to apply polyurethane, thin the sealer as it is too thick and can clog the nozzle of the sprayer.
 To thin oil-based polyurethane, use mineral spirits.
 To thin water-based polyurethane, use water.
 Thin it in a ratio of 4:1 (4 parts poly, 1 part paint thinner).

 You can mix water-based polyurethane with latex paint because both have the same solvent or base (water) and they are compatible.
 Mixing them will produce a durable and colorful finish.

-Since polyurethane has no tint (color), you can mix it with latex paint to tint its color.
-The finish will have the color of the latex paint and the durability of the polyurethane.
-However, mixing them is hard.
-So, to get a colored and durable finish, apply latex paint first and then seal it.
+Since polyurethane has no tint (color), mixing it with latex paint will give the finish a tinted color.
+The finish will h ave the color (or pigments) of the latex paint and the durability of the polyurethane.

-You can apply exterior polyurethane over exterior latex paint.
-That’s because exterior polyurethane is formulated with extra additives to make the coating more durable for outdoor surfaces.
+You can apply exterior polyurethane over exterior latex paint because it’s formulated with extra additives to make the coating more durable for outdoor surfaces.

-Exterior latex paint is a durable paint used for outdoor surfaces.
-However, the paint won’t last more than 3 years if it isn’t sealed.
+Exterior latex paint is a durable paint used for outdoor surfaces, but it won’t last more than 3 years if it isn’t sealed.
 So, to increase its durability, you can seal it.

-If you use high-gloss exterior latex paint, you must sand the finish with ultrafine-grit sandpaper.
-That’s because polyurethane doesn’t stick well to a high-gloss finish.
-However, for flat or semi-gloss exterior latex paint, you don’t need to sand.
+Sand the finish with fine-grit sandpaper before sealing a high-gloss exterior latex paint.
+That’s because polyurethane doesn’t stick well to high-gloss finishes.
+For flat or semi-gloss exterior finishes, don’t sand.

-You shouldn’t apply latex paint over polyurethane because the sealant has a moisture-resistant layer that repels liquid, including paint.
+You can’t apply latex paint over polyurethane because the sealer has a moisture-resistant layer that repels liquid, including paint.
 So, if you apply it, the paint won’t stick.

 Tony Adams